By any name–knitting for others, knit it forward, service projects, charity knitting, gifts for humanity—our Guild cares by knitting.

 - Add a Philanthropy Hang Tag to your project to include a message to the recipient, to list fiber content, to note laundering instructions or just to say hello.

-Our 2015 Philanthropy Organizations
+Our 2018 Philanthropy organizations

 Handmade Especially For You distributes “comfort” scarves to shelters for abused women.
-Knitted and crocheted scarves are donated to more than 60 shelters in California including Becky’s House and Rachel’s House, both in San Diego, and the Women’s Resource Center in Oceanside.
+Knitted and crocheted scarves are donated to more than 60 shelters in California including Becky’s House and Rachel’s Shelter, both in San Diego, and the Women’s Resource Center in Oceanside.
 Knit any scarf pattern or try one of these: Scarf Made From Two Different Yarns or Horizontal Scrap Scarf On Circular Needles or Diagonal Comfort Scarf.
 Learn more at handmadeespecially.org.

 Oz San Diego serves teens who are experiencing school and family difficulties, and those who have run away from abusive homes and are homeless.
 Located in Oceanside, Oz focuses on youth strengths, and the development of coping, communication and life skills.
 Donated knitted hats and scarves become treasured gifts for some of the 350 to 500 homeless teens in San Diego County.
 Learn more at Oz Shelter.